 Vanguard is an investment management company that has been around since 1975.
 They are the largest provider of mutual funds and the second largest provider of exchange-traded funds (ETFs).
 They service customers worldwide and have over $8.5 trillion in assets under management.

-They also currently offer some competitive APYs on their brokered certificates of deposit.
+They also currently offer some competitive APYs (annual percentage yields) on their brokered CDs (certificates of deposit).

 You can purchase new issue CDs and secondary market CDs through Vanguard.
 To see if a brokered CD from Vanguard is right for you, continue reading our review below.

 Vanguard CD Rates + Account Details

 If you’re scanning Vanguard’s CDs online, you can search by the issuer, term length, yield, or quantity.
-A Vanguard broker can help you choose a CD that will help you achieve your investment goals by your target date, or you can select one yourself.
+A Vanguard broker can also help you choose a CD that fits your investment goals and target date.

 |1 – 3 months||5.35%|